 A: Quotes are free.
-Additionally, we can provide a computer 3D model at no charge allowing you to “walk thru” your design.
+Additionally, we can provide a computer 3D model at no charge allowing you to “walk through” your design.

 Q: Is there are payment plan?

 A: We can offer a payment plan of 5 payments to be paid at the following stages: 20% deposit, 20% at trailer stage, 20% at timber frame stage, 20% at lock-up stage and the final 20% upon completion.
-See web site for payment plan.
+Refer elsewhere on the website for payment plan.